sankaranv/interphyre/README.md

-# phyre2
+# interphyre
-PHYRE2 is an implementation of the PHYRE simulator with user-editable levels and interventions for causal inference research.
+interphyre is an implementation of the PHYRE simulator with user-editable levels and interventions for causal inference research.

 ## Features currently implemented